richyyun/Plex/README.md

 - etc.
 and have not been able to get the device passed properly to the container (i.e. `/dev/dri' does not exist in the container and the device does not show up in Plex Settings > Transcoding).
 At this point I'm thinking I may need to wait for better support for Alderlake architecture, but will revisit in the future.
 One drastic(?) idea I have is to actually install Plex rather than running it in a Docker container, but I would prefer for everything to be in Docker.

+12/6/23 Turns out the Docker image of Plex, both the official image and the linuxserver image, can't seem to get the hardware transcoding to work but installing it directly on the computer works fine.
+I'm still guessing it's some permissions error, but it could also be because the CPU I'm using is fairly new and the Docker images may not support it.